 I wanted the eggs cooked but also runny, so I put a lid on for a 360 degree effect.

-I garnished with parsley because god forbid there is a picture of food without random flecks of green on it.
+I garnished the shakshuka with parsley because god forbid there is a picture of food without random flecks of green on it.

 This is the prettiest, so revel in more photos than normal.